2435206827/LDDcode/README.md

 # LDDcode
 I can't stop.
-The man on road, the worl in heart.
+The man on road, the world in heart.